Valkea/OC_P6/README.md

 # JustStreamIt

-JustSteamIt is a simple web-page used to display some informations extracted from OCMovies-API-EN-FR in order to practice interactions with APIs.
+JustSteamIt is a simple web-page used to display some informations extracted from [OCMovies-API-EN-FR](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR) in order to practice interactions with APIs.

 ## Usage

 This website can be used on any regular hosting service or locally

+## Remote hosting
+In order to run this project on a regular hosting service, you will need follow the 'Local hosting' instructions bellow (on the remote server obviously), or simply upload the html/js/css files if you plan to run the API locally.

+In either cases, you will need to edit the js/script.js file to change the base API url const.

 ## Local hosting

 ### Install OCMovies-API
-let's install OCMovies-API-EN-FR API using the instructions provided on the [github page](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR).
+let's install OCMovies-API-EN-FR API using the instructions provided on the [github page](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR) (below is one of the two provided install methods).

-1. Clone this repository using
+1. Clone the API repository using
 ```bash
 >>> git clone https://github.com/pythonmentor/ocmovies-api.git
 ```